DataBiosphere/transporter/README.md

 # Transporter
-Bulk file-transfer system for data ingest.
+Bulk file-transfer system for data ingest / delivery.

 ## Why Transporter?
 Data ingest into our cloud environment requires bulk file transfer from both on-prem storage and other clouds.
+Similarly, data delivery requires uploading large files to external systems.
 Transporter aims to provide uniform (but extensible) APIs for submitting, monitoring, and executing bulk transfers between these various environments.

 ## Building
 Transporter is built using `sbt`.
 Installation instructions for `sbt` are [here](https://www.scala-sbt.org/download.html).